Quest-maker-team/quest-maker/README.md

 + Shvarts Aleksandr

 ## Rules for git workflow
-'main' branch is a main project branch.
+`main` branch is a main project branch.
 Contains current project version.
 To send updates make own branch and make commits to it.

 One branch is one issue (there can be agreed exceptions).
 One commit is one logical action.